 I took the screengrab below of the first group of bestsellers on Amazon that popped onto my screen.

 Do you notice the one commonality they all have?
-It’s obvious.
-All of the book titles are white.

-If you do a quick scan of top selling books on Amazon, it is rare to find a cover that does not use white titles.
+If you do a quick scan of top-selling books on Amazon, it is rare to find a cover that does not use white titles.

 I checked the romance genre as well.

-Again, predominantly white titles.
+Again, they are predominantly white book titles.

-If you want a cover that stands out, you can’t go wrong with white.
+If you want a cover that stands out, you can’t go wrong with a white headline font.

 But if you can’t afford a book designer, your book stands a better chance of being noticed if you use a white title over your cover image.

 But how much time and thought did you give to the readability of your title and author name?

-In the samples above, you can see that red on black, black on red and dark brown on beige all create clear contrast.
+In the samples above, you can see that red on black, black on red, and dark brown on beige all create clear contrast.

 With this last group of sample covers, you can see why they might not grab attention on Amazon or social media.

 Avoid black titles

 Your book cover design is your first priority in book marketing, so make it work for you.

-Fonts tell a story
+Book covers tell a story

 If you have cover ideas that don’t follow the expectation of readers or a particular genre, it can cause problems of instant recognition.

-Often only one or two words, which makes it easy to use large font sizes and dramatically increase readability.
+Often only one or two words, which makes it easy to use large font sizes and dramatically increases readability.

 Selecting fonts for book titles needs careful consideration.